General Vehicle Regulations and Parking

-- Allen Lot behind Allen Village – Faculty/Staff, students and handicap parking.
+- Allen Lot behind Allen Village – – Faculty/Staff, students, medical personnel and handicap parking.
+The row along the tree line is for Faculty/Staff only.
 The service drive and loading area are to be used only for service vehicles.
 It is extremely important that this drive be left open for service and emergency vehicles.

 - Perry Lot is the baseball field parking lot - Faculty/Staff, students and handicap parking.